CaDs/td-querier/README.md

 * klass: The name of the class you want to use, i.e. "MyClass"
 * method: The name of the class method you want to use, i.e. "my_method"
 * results: if is "true" will fetch the results from treasure data and it will pass those results to your method as a parameter.
 Be aware that exceptionally large results might impact your performance.
+* on_demand_path: will insert the result of your query into another table, i.e: 'mysql://user:password@host/database/table'
+* priority: Treasure data desired priority.
+By default 1
+* reschedule_time: Time interval for checking if the job is finished and rescheudle sidekiq job.
+By default 300 seconds

 ###Internals
 Querier objects are designed to query treasure data api asynchronously.